Greg Gilbert (musician)

-Greig Francis “Greg” Gilbert (7 December 1976 - 30 September 2021) was a British musician, singer, songwriter, visual artist and poet.
+Greig Francis "Greg" Gilbert (7 December 1976 – 30 September 2021) was a British musician, singer, songwriter, visual artist and poet.
 He was best known as the lead singer and guitarist of indie band Delays.
-One of the band’s defining characteristics was Greg Gilbert’s wide vocal range; the regular use of his upper register became Gilbert's trademark singing style.
+One of the band's defining characteristics was Gilbert's wide vocal range; the regular use of his upper register became Gilbert's trademark singing style.
 His vocals were often compared to those of Elizabeth Fraser and Stevie Nicks.

 Gilbert was born in Southampton as the eldest of two children.
-His brother Aaron joined Delays in 2003 as their keyboard player and co-writer on many of the band’s tracks.
+His brother Aaron joined Delays in 2003 as their keyboard player and co-writer on many of the band's tracks.

-In September 2021, Greg Gilbert passed away at the age of 44, five years after being diagnosed with bowel cancer.

 Music

-Gilbert started his musical career as the frontman of a band named Corky, who eventually rebranded as Idoru and released the EP Safety In Numbers in 2001.

-Despite his initial reluctance to get up on stage, Greg realised that it was necessary in order to get his career going.
-“I had to get on the stage out of necessity.
+Gilbert started his musical career as the frontman of a band named Corky, who eventually rebranded as Idoru and released the EP Safety in Numbers in 2001.
+Despite his initial reluctance to get up on stage, Gilbert realised that it was necessary in order to get his career going.
+"I had to get on the stage out of necessity.
 I found it terrifying.
-I still do find it terrifying but I realised that when you get over that, it’s one of those things that you’ll be forever glad you did”, Greg stated in 2013.
+I still do find it terrifying but I realised that when you get over that, it's one of those things that you'll be forever glad you did", Gilbert stated in 2013.
 In 2003, the band switched to their present name Delays and started to gain traction when they were signed by Geoff Travis of Rough Trade Records, who was impressed by the band after attending one of their private shows.

-The other members of Delays are Greg’s brother Aaron Gilbert (keyboards), Colin Fox (bass) and Rowly (drums and percussion).
+The other members of Delays are Greg's brother Aaron Gilbert (keyboards), Colin Fox (bass) and Rowly (drums and percussion).
 Greg met Colin and Rowly at school.
 Aaron joined the band halfway through the recording process of the debut album after Greg heard him play a loop.

-The band’s debut album Faded Seaside Glamour was released on 5 April 2004 and peaked at number 17 in the UK Albums Chart.
-Eventually the album was certified Silver and all of its accompanying singles (“Long Time Coming”, “Nearer Than Heaven” and “Hey Girl”) charted within the Top 40 of the UK Singles Chart.
+The band's debut album Faded Seaside Glamour was released on 5 April 2004 and peaked at number 17 in the UK Albums Chart.
+Eventually the album was certified Silver and all of its accompanying singles ("Long Time Coming", "Nearer Than Heaven" and "Hey Girl") charted within the Top 40 of the UK Singles Chart.
 Faded Seaside Glamour was produced by Duncan Lewis, Graham Sutton and Delays.
 The band recorded the album in three months at Rockfield Studios in Rockfield, Monmouthshire, Dustsucker Sound in Hackney, London, and Moles Studio in Bath, Somerset.

-The album’s sound was described as dream pop, jangle pop and indie pop and critics began to compare it to the works of bands such as Cocteau Twins, Geneva, The La’s and The Byrds, singling Greg Gilbert’s distinctive voice out as a highlight.
+The album's sound was described as dream pop, jangle pop and indie pop and critics began to compare it to the works of bands such as Cocteau Twins, Geneva, The La's and The Byrds, singling Gilbert's distinctive voice out as a highlight.
 Following the release, the band toured the UK and Europe and also toured the US for the first time.
 The band also went on to support Franz Ferdinand, Manic Street Preachers and Snow Patrol at their headlining shows.